 Khajuraho is in northern Madhya Pradesh, approximately 620 kilometers (385 miles) south east of Delhi.

-Khajuraho is most easily reached by flight from Delhi or Mumbai, or long distance train from Delhi via Agra (tri-weekly 2448 U P Sampark Kranti).
+Khajuraho is most easily reached by flight from Delhi or Mumbai, or overnight long distance train from Delhi via Agra (the 12448 U P Sampark Kranti).

 Temple Opening Times:

 The temples are open from sunrise until just before sunset.

 Foreigners are charged 250 rupees to enter the western group of temples.
 The other temples are free.
 Children younger than 15 years are also free.

 There's a sound and light show, narrated by the Bollywood icon Amitabh Bachchan, every evening at the western group of temples.
 Tickets cost 120 rupees for Indians and 400 rupees for foreigners.

 While the western group of temples (the main group) is situated near many hotels, the Eastern group is a few kilometers away in another village.
 Hiring a bicycle is a popular way of traveling between the two and there are stalls near the main temple complex.

 A week long classical dance festival is held in Khajuraho at the Chitragupta Temple complex each year, in late February/early March.
 The festival attracts performers and dance groups from all over India.
 It offers a captivating way of seeing the various classical styles of Indian dance, including Kathak, Bharat Natyam, Odissi, Kuchipudi, Manipuri and Kathakali.
 A large arts and crafts fair is also held during the festival.

 There are plenty of places to stay in Khajuraho from cheap to luxury.
 Many are conveniently located close to the temples.
 Here are the 5 Best Khajuraho Hotels for All Budgets.